College Factual by our College Data Analytics Team

 If you pursue a degree in liberal arts / sciences & humanities, you won't be alone.
 The field of study is the #3 most popular program in the country.
 This makes choosing the right school a hard decision.

 For its 2024 ranking, College Factual looked at 6 schools in Nebraska to determine which ones were the best for liberal arts / sciences & humanities students pursuing a degree.
-When you put them all together, these colleges and universities awarded 1,618 degrees in liberal arts / sciences & humanities during the 2020-2021 academic year.
+Combined, these schools handed out 1,715 degrees in liberal arts / sciences & humanities to qualified students.

 What's on this page: * Degree-Level Rankings